-Figure 4.10: Ceph Installation OSD Global Settings Editing: Default Journal Size, Default OSD Pool Size
+Figure 4.8: Ceph Installation OSD Global Settings Editing: Default Journal Size, Default OSD Pool Size

 Editing Ceph Global OSD Settings: The Global OSD Settings option can be selected from the Ceph OSDs main configuration screen (figure 4.6).
-The screen then displayed (figure 4.10) allows the following options to be modified:
+The screen then displayed (figure 4.8) allows the following options to be modified:

 - Journal size: The default OSD journal size, in MiBs, used by an OSD.
 The actual size must be greater than zero.
 The value can be overridden by a category or node setting later on. - Defining a value of 0 MiB here means that the default that the Ceph software itself provides is set.
-At the time of writing (July 2016), Ceph software provides a default of 5GiB. - For BlueStore devices the OSD journal size is irrelevant. - OSD Pool Default Size: The default OSD pool size.
+At the time of writing (July 2016), Ceph software provides a default of 5GiB. - OSD Pool Default Size: The default OSD pool size.
 This sets the number of replicas for objects in the pool.
 It should be less than or equal to the number of OSD nodes.
 If unsure the administrator can just leave it at the default value.